 “Protected health information” is health information, as defined above, that identifies the individual or as to which there is a reasonable basis to believe it could be used to identify the individual, that is transmitted by electronic media, maintained in electronic media, or transmitted or maintained in any other form or medium (with limited exceptions).

+What is the HITECH Act?

+HITECH stands for “Health Information Technology for Economic and Clinical Health,” and it is a new law that was designed to both promote the use of electronic records as a tool for care providers, as well as protect patients’ health information.
+The HITECH Act establishes payments under Medicare and Medicaid to incentivize using technology properly, strengthens enforcement procedures and penalties, and clarifies disclosure requirements.

+What is the GINA?

+GINA stands for the Genetic Information Nondiscrimination Act.
+The act prohibits the use of genetic information for certain health insurance and employment uses.
+GINA prohibits group health plans, health insurers and even employers from excluding individuals because of their genetic information or disposition to developing a disease in the future.

+What are recent changes to the laws that regulate health information?

+the Department of Health and Human Services (HHS) published a final rule, changing parts of the HIPAA Privacy, Security, Breach Notification, and Enforcement Rules.
+Some of these are changes required by the HITECH Act or by GINA.
+These two laws, and the changes adopted by the final rule, reflect the health industry’s growing reliance on electronically stored information, as well as Congress’s concern for patient information to be kept safe.

+Notably, HITECH changes HIPAA’s data breach notification requirements, requirements for business associates, restrictions on marketing, revision of the minimum necessary standard, restrictions on the sale of protected health information and Electronic Health Records, requirements for certain requests to restrict use or disclosure of protected health information, provision related to Electronic Health Records, and enhanced enforcement of HIPAA Privacy and Security provisions.

 What is the Uniform Health Care Information Act?

 The Uniform Health Care Information Act (UHCIA) is a detailed Washington statute governing access to and disclosure of a patient’s health care information.
 In 2005, the UHCIA was amended to make the requirements under Washington law more closely aligned with the requirements of HIPAA.

 What constitutes health care information under the UHCIA?